JS Shirane

-JS Shirane (しらね, Shi-ra-ne) (DDH-143) was the lead ship of the her eponymous class of destroyer in the Japan Maritime Self-Defense Force (JMSDF).
+JS Shirane (しらね, Shi-ra-ne) (DDH-143) was the lead ship of her class of destroyers in the Japan Maritime Self-Defense Force (JMSDF).

 Construction and career

 The vessel was laid down by Ishikawajima-Harima in Tokyo on February 25, 1977; launched on September 18, 1978; and commissioned on March 17, 1980.

 In 2011, after the 2011 Tōhoku earthquake and tsunami, she was used as a relief ship.
 In 2012, along with attending RIMPAC, she also attended Fleet Week, a United States naval tradition in which naval ships are showcased.
 On December 15, 2007, a fire broke out on board Shirane near the rudder house as she was anchored at Yokosuka.
 It took seven hours to extinguish and injured four crew members.